sithmel/sistema/README.md

   })
 ```

-and must be passed as objects in the run method.
+and must be passed in the run method as object values.

 ```js
 await userQuery.run({ userId: 12345 })